MotherTongues/mothertongues-blog/_posts/2021-10-25-g2p-applications.md

 #### Visualizing the process

-This is actually where the introductory picture to this blog post comes from!
+This is actually where the introductory picture to this blog series comes from!
 In the graphic below, you can see the word 'bonjour' in French converted to its IPA transcription.
 Then, its IPA transcription gets converted into its corresponding *English* IPA transcription based on the generated mapping (notice how uvular /ʁ/ gets transformed to alveolo-palatal /ʒ/).
 Then finally, the English IPA form is converted to Arpabet.
 So in all, we have an input of 'bonjour' that gets output as 'B AO N ZH UW ZH' and the aligner runs on that form.

 {% picture bonjour-g2p.png %}